stevenrskelton/stevenrskelton.github.io/_pages/about.md

   </ul>

   <p>
-    <strong>3 years</strong> consulting and FTE across a diverse range of e-commerce,
+    <strong>3 years</strong> consulting and FTE across a diverse range of e-commerce and customer-focused product development.
-    <wbr>customer data analytics and non-for-profit.
   </p>
 </div>